 If you think about the best brands or products – from Coca-Cola to Amazon to Apple – they all have one thing in common: they know their customers extremely well.
 Market-leading companies spend millions of dollars to try to get deep into the mind of their customer and understand their needs and motivations.
 As schools face increasing competition to attract students, using the same tactic of developing customer personas is a smart step to add to your marketing plan.

 What are customer personas?

 In its simplest form, a customer persona is a fictional representation of your current or in some cases, ideal, customer(s).
-Though every customer is unique, many of them share certain commonalities which allow you to group them by type and to create marketing programs that target that persona.
-By going through the persona-building exercise, you can bring your customers to life and create more targeted marketing messaging.
+Though every customer is unique, many of them share certain commonalities that allow you to group them by type and to create marketing programs that target that persona.
+By going through the persona-building exercise, you can bring your customers to life and create more targeted marketing messages.

 How do you build a customer persona?

 You already have a lot of the data that you can use to build simple customer personas.
 For example, let’s say that you operate a K-6 school located in an urban area.
 You primarily serve a demographic that is in a lower socioeconomic level.
-Just based upon this information, you can build a basic customer persona.
+Just based on this information, you can build a basic customer persona.

 - Age range: 30 – 40